Hyundai's all-electric small car to go into production in 2023

 BorgWarner, the electric powertrain partner of the Hyundai Motor Group has confirmed that the South Korean carmaker plans to roll out a new electric car in the next two years.
 It will be launching a pure-electric city car that is slated to go into production mid-way through 2023.

 Hyundai Motor Group has signed a deal with BorgWarner that suggests that the upcoming battery-powered vehicle could be launched under any of HMG's brands.
+But the electric car is most likely to land only under Hyundai or Kia branding.

 Similar CarsFind More Cars